 During 2014 / 2015, she sang Cherubino The Marriage of Figaro for English National Opera and Tweedle Dee Alice’s Adventures in Wonderland for Opera Holland Park, as well as appearing in Mozart’s London for Classical Opera and participating in the Mozart Residency at the 2015 Aix-en-Provence Festival.

-Current engagements include her debut with the Royal Opera, London, as Clare 4.48 Psychosis, her debut with the Nederlandse Reisopera as Lucienne Die tote Stadt, return to English National Opera to sing the title role in Iolanthe and to Opera Holland Park to sing L’Innocente L’Arlesiana, Flora Bervoix La traviata for Longborough Festival Opera and sing Mahler Symphony No. 2 with Bath Symphony Orchestra and Vivaldi Gloria for Raymond Gubbay Ltd at London’s Royal Festival Hall.
+Current engagements include her debut with the Royal Opera, London, as Clare 4.48 Psychosis, her debut with the Nederlandse Reisopera as Lucienne Die tote Stadt, a return to English National Opera to sing the title role in Iolanthe and to Opera Holland Park to sing L’Innocente L’Arlesiana, Flora Bervoix La traviata for Longborough Festival Opera, Mahler Symphony No. 2 with Bath Symphony Orchestra and Vivaldi Gloria for Raymond Gubbay Ltd at London’s Royal Festival Hall.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.